khanonjs/khanon.js-website/public/docs/2-app-states.md

 This is better explained with an example:

 Once the application has started, the [onStart](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#onStart) app callback is invoked.
 At this point, instead loading a GUI or scene, you can start the MainMenuAppState.
-This state loads a MainMenuBackgroundScene, and a MainMenuGUI.
-After those two are loaded, MainMenuAppState receives the [onComplete](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#onComplete) [LoadingProgress](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html) event, displaying both scene and GUI.
-The end of MainMenuAppState will unload both MainMenuBackgroundScene and MainMenuGUI.
+This state loads a *MainMenuBackgroundScene*, and a *MainMenuGUI*.
+After those two are loaded, *MainMenuAppState* receives the [onComplete](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html#onComplete) [LoadingProgress](https://khanonjs.com/api-docs/classes/base_loading_progress.LoadingProgress.html) event, displaying both scene and GUI.
+The end of *MainMenuAppState* unloads both *MainMenuBackgroundScene* and *MainMenuGUI*.

 # Switching to another AppState